Skip to Content

 Full Example

-A production deployment with OIDC auth, external credential storage, a GitHub app with subject-scoped connections, and MCP enabled:
+A production deployment with OIDC identity, external credential storage, a GitHub app with subject-scoped connections, and MCP enabled:

-server: baseUrl: https://gestalt.example.com encryptionKey: secret: provider: default name: gestalt-encryption-key providers: authentication: oidc indexeddb: main externalCredentials: main secrets: default providers: secrets: default: source: file config: dir: /etc/gestalt-secrets indexeddb: main: source: package: github.com/valon-technologies/gestalt-providers/indexeddb/relationaldb version: 0.0.1-alpha.1 config: dsn: sqlite://./gestalt.db externalCredentials: main: source: package: github.com/valon-technologies/gestalt-providers/externalcredentials/default version: 0.0.1-alpha.1 config: indexeddb: main authentication: oidc: source: package: github.com/valon-technologies/gestalt-providers/auth/oidc version: 0.0.1-alpha.1 config: issuerUrl: https://login.example.com clientId: ${OIDC_CLIENT_ID} clientSecret: secret: provider: default name: oidc-client-secret apps: github: displayName: GitHub source: package: github.com/valon-technologies/gestalt-providers/app/github version: 0.0.1-alpha.1 surfaces: openapi: baseUrl: https://api.github.com connections: api: mode: subject auth: type: bearer credentials: - name: token label: Personal Access Token mcp: mode: subject auth: type: mcp_oauth
+server: baseUrl: https://gestalt.example.com encryptionKey: secret: provider: default name: gestalt-encryption-key providers: identity: oidc indexeddb: main externalCredentials: main secrets: default providers: secrets: default: source: file config: dir: /etc/gestalt-secrets indexeddb: main: source: package: github.com/valon-technologies/gestalt-providers/indexeddb/relationaldb version: 0.0.1-alpha.1 config: dsn: sqlite://./gestalt.db externalCredentials: main: source: package: github.com/valon-technologies/gestalt-providers/externalcredentials/default version: 0.0.1-alpha.1 config: indexeddb: main identity: oidc: source: package: github.com/valon-technologies/gestalt-providers/auth/oidc version: 0.0.1-alpha.1 config: issuerUrl: https://login.example.com clientId: ${OIDC_CLIENT_ID} clientSecret: secret: provider: default name: oidc-client-secret apps: github: displayName: GitHub source: package: github.com/valon-technologies/gestalt-providers/app/github version: 0.0.1-alpha.1 surfaces: openapi: baseUrl: https://api.github.com mcp: url: https://mcp.github.example.com/mcp connections: api: mode: subject auth: type: bearer credentials: - name: token label: Personal Access Token mcp: mode: subject auth: type: mcp_oauth